 Donald Trump's travel ban: What happens now?

-Mr Trump tweeted "SEE YOU IN COURT" after the decision came out on Thursday, but what he has in mind remains to be seen.
+He has also promised more legal action (remember the “SEE YOU IN COURT” tweet?
+Of course you do), but exactly what he has in mind remains to be seen.

-He said on Friday that he has "no doubt" he will win the case in court and told reporters he is considering signing a "brand-new order" on immigration.

-The 3-0 ruling means that refugees and people from the seven nations - Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen - can continue entering the United States for now.

-The administration has several options on how to proceed.
-Here is a look at where the legal fight goes from here:
+For now, refugees and people from the seven nations the order was aimed at – Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen – can continue entering the United States.
+Here’s a look at where the legal fight goes from here.

 She noted that the three-judge panel was unanimous and included a judge chosen by a Republican president.

-The government could file an emergency appeal to the Supreme Court and ask the justices to restore the ban.
+Right.
+And what about the Supreme Court – how likely is it that the government will file an emergency appeal to restore the ban?

-But it would take at least five justices to overturn the ruling from the 9th US Circuit Court of Appeals and that may be a long shot.
+Well, it would take at least five justices to overturn the ruling from the 9th US Circuit Court of Appeals – so that may be a long shot.

 The high court still has only eight members since the death of Justice Antonin Scalia – four conservative and four liberal justices.